Please ensure Javascript is enabled for purposes of website accessibility Judith Bense | Faculty | University of West Florida

 Bense joined UWF in 1980 and built an Anthropology/Archaeology program at UWF from scratch.
 This program today is one of the leading programs in Florida and the country known for its active research in Florida archaeology and outreach to the public.

 Bense has held almost every leadership position in UWF archaeology over the decades and led the program in the direction of historical archaeology and shipwreck research.
-In 2004, she worked to pass legislation and obtain funding for the Florida Public Archeology Network (FPAN), which is housed at UWF and operates eight regional public archeology centers throughout Florida.
+In 2004, she worked to pass legislation and obtain funding for the Florida Public Archeology Network (FPAN), which is headquartered at UWF and operates eight regional public archeology centers throughout Florida.

 In 2008, she was appointed interim President of UWF, selected president in 2010 and served as its president through 2016.
 During her presidency, enrollment grew by 30%, six new buildings were constructed, visibility dramatically increased, athletic teams won four national championships, and the football program was started.
 As University of West Florida’s first female president, she continues to inspire women to achieve both professionally and academically.